 I remember a psychology professor discussing a study about positive thinking in people of various professions.
 Salespeople ranked high.
 That made sense.
 They are accustomed to working for hours with potential clients who in the end may change their minds about a deal.
 But salespeople need to stay positive for future potential customers.
-It sometimes feels this way in the realm of advocacy.
+It sometimes feels that way in the realm of advocacy.

-Jesus seemed to be preparing his followers to hear some loud noes as well as yeses that would default into a noes.
-And when sharing God's love, we know hearts can be broken.
+Jesus seemed to be preparing his followers to receive some loud noes as well as a few yeses that would default into a noes.
+When sharing God's love, we know hearts can be broken.
 Some of the same people nodding in the crowd would later deny Jesus.
-And even one of the inner circle disciples would betray him.
+Even one from his inner circle disciples would betray him.
 However, it's important to keep spreading the seeds because it is really God sowing them and the power of God yielding fruit from the good soil.

-This story, like all parables, have layers.
+The Gospel story, as in all parables, have layers.
 Parables might prepare us for what to expect as Jesus' followers.
-They may seem like coded language for people who are exploring the meaning of their lives, while the same words escape the ears of those who grasp for reasons to twist what Jesus says.
-Aspects of the parables can be explained, as Jesus often does to his disciples in private.
+They are also like coded language for people who are exploring the meaning of their lives, while the same words escape the ears of those who grasp for reasons to twist what Jesus' words.
+Aspects of the parables can be explained, as Jesus often did for his disciples in private.
 But they also engage us beyond our own rational thoughts into deeper insights.
 A Buddhist might compare parables to Zen koans, those paradoxical phrases and questions one meditates upon to be moved into having epiphanies.
-For example, what does it mean to be good soil?
-It is difficult to immediately judge the meaning, and it may serve us better to let the question draw us into prayer and reflection.
+In the same way, parables don't explain everything, but open a gate.
+What does it mean to be good soil?
+It is difficult to immediately judge the meaning, and it may serve us better to let the question draw us into prayer and reflection and to open our minds.

-As we delve into parables in the coming weeks, may God lead you to answers and holy questions that engage you with the Gospel.
+As we delve into parables in the coming weeks, may God lead you to answers and holy questions that engage you with the hope of the Gospel.
 Happy Monday!